Gannio/fceux/readme.md

 All previous fceux lua scripts should be compatible with this one at the time of this writing, provided they don't use the above class(es).

-Other classes may be removed depending on whether they can be considered dangerous to the user's computer.
+Other classes may be removed in the future depending on whether they can be considered dangerous to the user's computer.
 If you feel there's a class that should be removed, submit a pull request!

 This fork of fceux is not endorsed by the developers the original fceux.
 Please support the official release!